PhilipYip1988/vmware-workstation-installation-guide/windows-xp-guest/readme.md

 Which otherwise lists abandoned Windows Versions from Windows 1 through to Windows ME.

-The Windows XP Professional SP3 Volume License ISO was used for large organisations such as Universities, Governments and Enterprise companies and is preferred for a Windows XP Professional VM as it activates offline and does not have the hassles of Microsoft Product Activation.
+The Windows XP Professional SP3 Volume License ISO was sold to large organisations such as Universities, Governments and Enterprise companies and is preferred for a Windows XP Professional Virtual Machine as it activates offline and does not have the hassles of Microsoft Product Activation.

 <details>
-  <summary>Unofficial Links (Untested)</summary>
+  <summary>Unofficial Download Links (Untested)</summary>

 Unofficially a copy of the Volume License ISO appears to be listed here: